 Shop floor management is a concept applied to the management of a production floor with a focus on people and business success by establishing and executing efficient, sustainable and quality processes.
 One way to operationalize shop floor management is to organize the floor by people, process and technology.

-Effective leadership is central to the success of a shop floor.
+Effective leadership is central to the success of a factory floor.
 A manufacturer with happy workers can roll out lean processes and deploy technologies for continuous improvement in a more collaborative environment.

 When shop floor leadership is enabled to take smarter actions that resolve root causes of issues and in turn reduce downtime, they will positively impact people and business by reaching goals that drive capacity, labor costs savings and ROI.